hahnyuan/LLM-Viewer/README.md

 We invite you to read our paper [LLM Inference Unveiled: Survey and Roofline Model Insights](https://arxiv.org/pdf/2402.16363.pdf).
 In this paper, we provide a comprehensive analysis of the latest advancements in efficient LLM inference using LLM-Viewer.

-This ongoing project will be daily updated.
+This ongoing project will be updated.
 TODO list:
+- pre-process and post-process for non-transformer layers
 - Show the whole network
 - Expand hardware platform compatibility and allow manual configuration of hardware parameters.
 - Increase support for more LLMs and enable manual configuration of model graphs.